mapio/sdt/README.md

 where the first command can be replaced by any other methof of saving in a file named `Vagrantfile` the content at URL https://raw.github.com/mapio/sdt/master/Vagrantfile.

-If non errors are encountered, you can connect to the virtual machine with the command `vagrant ssh`; please not that in the home directory of the guest (virutal) system you'll find a `sdt` subdirectory containing a *clone* of this repository and that under `/vagrant` is mounted the directory of the host system where you have downloaded the file `Vagrantfile` (and run the various
+If no errors are encountered, you can connect to the virtual machine with the command `vagrant ssh`; please note that in the home directory of the guest (virutal) system you'll find a `sdt` subdirectory containing a *clone* of this repository and that under `/vagrant` is mounted the directory of the host system where you have downloaded the file `Vagrantfile` (and run the various